mdl-lab/Behavior-Targeted-Attack/README.md

-# Robust Deep Reinforcement Learning against ADVERSARIAL BEHAVIOR MANIPULATION
+# Robust Deep Reinforcement Learning against Adversarial Behavior Manipulation
-This is the official code for "Robust Deep Reinforcement Learning against ADVERSARIAL BEHAVIOR MANIPULATION" in ICLR2025
+This is the official code for "Robust Deep Reinforcement Learning against Adversarial Behavior Manipulation" in ICML2025

 This project is developed using CUDA 12.4, PyTorch 1.12.1, python 3.10.